scraggo/scraggo.github.io/content/blog/other/multimodal-learning-unleashing-human-memory/index.md

 I also remembered that [50% of our brains are involved in visual processing](https://www.imagethink.net/true-or-false-vision-rules-the-brain/).

-That's a pretty huge gain in brain capacity utilization!
+Thinking visually results in a significant gain in brain capacity utilization!

 ## The Art of Memory